Land O’Lakes CEO: Farmers Are in Crisis—and America Isn’t Paying Attention

 But it’s not enough to count on farmers to tough it out.
 America needs to start listening to the voices of the heartland.
 It’s not just about feeling empathy for flood-ravaged communities.
 It is about recognizing our shared destiny.
 It is about remembering that agriculture is the bedrock of our economy and security.
 The products of urban America are essential.
 But without a thriving rural and farm economy producing abundant, affordable food for a growing planet, a foundational pillar of our strength as a country will collapse.

 We need to look for ways to drive more investment and job creation in rural areas.
 For example, because trade is a cornerstone of a strong agricultural economy, Land O’Lakes continues to urge Congress to approve the USMCA trade agreement, while calling on the Trump administration to expand exports with existing trade partners.
-Also, Congress should enact the bipartisan 2018 farm bill, which would improve the safety net for dairy producers and create new mental health assistance programs for farmers.
+Policy is critical to help farmers at a time of crisis, a fact reflected in a strong bipartisan 2018 farm bill that improved the safety net for dairy producers and created new mental health assistance programs for farmers.

 Policy must also be a catalyst for innovation.
 That’s why Land O’Lakes and other agricultural companies have supported public and private efforts to expand high-speed broadband access in rural America.
 And it’s why we’ve striven to deploy cutting-edge ag tech such as digital sustainability platforms to help farmers better safeguard and utilize their natural resources.